 I haven’t shared a room with anyone except my other half for decades, and during the night I had to put in earplugs due to the terrible noise John made while he slept.
 My goodness what a dreadful racket!

 In the morning when John woke up, he stared at me alarmingly and said, ‘Shit, you are a fucking noisy sleeper’.

-So camping it is going forward, with tents spread sufficiently far apart!
+So that was it.
+Camping from now on, with tents spread sufficiently far apart!

 I had made the assumption that John had downloaded all the GPS way points for the Utah and Colorado BDR routes into his Garmin, and he had.
 I think its best to just have one person in charge of navigation and as its John’s home turf and he had a proper Garmin GPS, that responsibility fell to him.

 The problem was we were traveling north to south in Utah and the BDR GPS way points, of which there are hundreds, were now the wrong way round.
 It doesn’t bode well when you immediately go the wrong way as you set out on an expedition?
 And we did.

 The Utah BDR does run along a few tar roads, but mostly follows gravel and sand tracks that wind through stunning countryside, idyllic rural scenery, mountain trails and impressive deserts.
 The sort of places that the average person won’t come across.